awsdocs/amazon-mq-developer-guide/doc_source/single-broker-deployment.md

 # Amazon MQ single\-instance broker<a name="single-broker-deployment"></a>

-A *single\-instance broker* is comprised of one broker in one Availability Zone\.
+A *single\-instance broker* is comprised of one broker in one Availability Zone behind a Network Load Balancer \(NLB\)\.
 The broker communicates with your application and with Amazon EFS \(applicable only to ActiveMQ brokers\) or with Amazon EBS\.
 For more information, see [Storage](broker-storage.md)\.

 The following diagram illustrates a single\-instance broker with Amazon EFS storage replicated across multiple Availability Zones \(AZs\)\.